OKRs Workshop and Fieldbook Preview

 This deep dive into an OKRs workshop illustrates the importance of being flexible as an OKRs coach.
 It’s great to have an agenda before the workshop replete with Objectives to set the stage for developing Key Results, but it’s even more important to create an environment that enables your client organization to have the right discussion.
 An OKRs Coach should illustrate the steps for creating OKRs, but not attempt to rush through them.
 While it may be tempting to move to the next Objective, be sure to check in with your client before moving on.

 With OKRs, “less is more.”
 And in this workshop, dedicating the group to define Key Results for just one Company-Level Objective was the right path.
-An OKRs Coach helps their client assess how many OKRs to set and whether to begin with OKRs at the Company-Level only or to rollout to teams right from the start as noted in my 2×2 Matric for getting started with OKRs. the level at which to start OKRs As the senior most member in the room, this CEO was right up there with Jeff Walker in terms of problem-solving skills.
+An OKRs Coach helps their client assess how many OKRs to set and whether to begin with OKRs at the Company-Level only or to rollout to teams right from the start as noted in my 2×2 Matrix for getting started with OKRs.
+As the senior most member in the room, this CEO was right up there with Jeff Walker in terms of problem-solving skills.
 He did a fantastic job of taking the time to define and understand the problem before trying to solve it.
 I will track the business impact my client experiences as they focus on a single OKR at the company level prior to introducing more OKRs at various levels in the organization.

 If you have questions about how to run an OKRs workshop, please list them here.
 Let’s get a discussion going!